-One, they are just starting out and not fully committed so they want something cheap in case they don’t follow through with their new endeavor.
+- One, they are just starting out and not fully committed so they want cheap website hosting in case they don’t follow through with their new endeavor.

-Two, they are on a very limited budget as they bootstrap their business and want something cheap.
+- Two, they are on a very limited budget as they bootstrap their business.

 Over time, I’ve come to see how this choice is a mistake in a number of ways.